dhairya-0209/Vocab-Vault/README.md

 Vocab-Vault

-index.html -> Main HTML structure
+- index.html -> Main HTML structure

-style.css -> All custom styling
+- style.css -> All custom styling

-script.js -> JavaScript functionality and API calls
+- script.js -> JavaScript functionality and API calls

 ---

 ## 💡 How to Use

-1. Clone the repository:
+## 1. Clone the repository:

 git clone https://github.com/dhairya-0209/Vocab-Vault.git

-2.Open the project folder:
+## 2.Open the project folder:

 cd VocabVault

-3.Open index.html in your browser.
+## 3.Open index.html in your browser.

-4.Type a word in the input box and hit Search to see the definition
+## 4.Type a word in the input box and hit Search to see the definition.

 ---